Definition of Grains Per Gallon

 Hardness is a term to describe the presence of calcium and magnesium minerals in water.
 A chemical analysis accurately measures the amount of minerals in grain weight.
 To relate it to something familiar, one aspirin tablet usually weighs five (5) grains.

-Example: One gallon of water with 5 grains per gallon, (gpg) hardness has dissolved minerals, calcium and magnesium, that if solidified would equal the size of 1 ordinary aspirin tablet.
-One gallon of water that is 25 gpg hard, has the mineral content of 5 aspirin tablets.
-A softener rated at 23,000 gpg (grains per gallon) simply stated, means that the softener will remove 23,000 gpg before it regenerates.
-A 31,000 gpg unit removes 31,000 before it regenerates and so on.
+For example, one gallon of water with 5 GPG (grains per gallon) hardness has dissolved minerals, calcium and magnesium, that if solidified would equal the size of 1 ordinary aspirin tablet.
+One gallon of water that has 25 GPG of hardness has the mineral content of 5 aspirin tablets.
+A water softener rated at 23,000 GPG simply stated, means that the softener will remove 23,000 GPG before it regenerates.
+A 31,000 GPG water softener removes 31,000 GPG before it regenerates and so on.

-Sometimes hardness is provided in ppm (parts per million).
-Use the following information to convert gpg to ppm: 1 grain per U.S. gallon (gpg) = 17.1 milligrams per liter (mg/L) = 17.1 ppm (parts per million).
+• Sometimes hardness is provided in PPM (parts per million).
+Use the following information to convert GPG to PPM: 1 grain per U.S. gallon (GPG) = 17.1 milligrams per liter (mg/L) = 17.1 PPM (PPM).